January 20th, 1953, was a Tuesday. It was day 20 of 1953. The decade was the Fifties.

 The radio stations in 1953 were dominated by artists such as Percy Faith, Les Paul & Mary Ford, Patti Page, Eddie Fisher, the Ames Brothers, Teresa Brewer, Les Baxter and Perry Como.

 Panty raids were a popular college prank at the time.
 Large groups of male students would "raid" the living quarters of their female counterparts and then steal their underwear as proof that the raid had been successful.
-These raids became popular during a time when colleges had curfews and men were forbidden from entering female dormitories.
+These raids took place during a time when colleges had curfews and men were forbidden from entering female dormitories.

-During the 1950s, it became a fad to wear wide, unrestricted felt skirts called "poodle skirts."
+Women and young girls were wearing wide, unrestricted felt skirts called "poodle skirts."
 These were solid-colored skirts that had a design or a logo.
 In many cases, the design was an image of a poodle or a cat.

-During this period of time, the Korean War was being fought between South Korea and North Korea.
+During this time, the Korean War was being fought between South Korea and North Korea.

-During the 1950s and early 1960s, a popular youth subculture called "greasers" emerged.
+A youth subculture called "greasers" emerged during the 1950s and early 1960s.
 The style included greased-back hairstyles, work pants, and denim or leather jackets.

 The jukebox was at the height of its popularity.
 Teenagers and young adults would often hang out at local restaurants and diners and listen to the latest songs.